 Uffington White Horse

 Located approximately 6 miles from Shrivenham, the Uffington White Horse can be seen from miles away and is vividly set on the edge of the Ridgeway National Trail.
 The image can only be seen from the air, some believe it was a sign to the ancient gods and some believe it was a mark of territory many years ago.
 However the mystery of exactly why the horse was created still remains.
 The horse is dated as 1000BC; it still continues to be an incredible sight to behold and one that should not be missed.
-Find out more here.
+Find out more on the National Trust website.

 Coate Water Country Park

 Coate Water is a large park with a 56 acre reservoir offering many activities for the visitor.
 You can take a walk along the many paths around the park or you could try your hand at the pitch and putt or one of the orienteering courses.
 There are areas to fish, bird watch, play, picnic and even barbecue.
-See their website for more information.
+See Swindon Borough Council's website for more information.

 Faringdon's landmark building rising over 100ft on Folly Hill.
 It offers a wonderful view across the area and is open on certain dates.
-For more information see their website.
+Further information can be found on the Faringdon Community website.

 Cotswold Wildlife Park

-Set on the western edge of Swindon, Lydiard Park is a beautiful 260 acre 18th Century parkland open all year round.
+Set on the western edge of Swindon, Lydiard Park is a beautiful 260-acre 18th century parkland open all year round.
 As well as visiting the house and grounds, there are many fun, interactive events and days out for both adults and children.
-More information is available from their website.
+More information is available on the Lydiard Park website.